 Like any piercing, there’s a risk of side effects.
 Most of these side effects can be avoided through proper care, however, snags can happen, and sometimes, a side effect may appear even if you’ve done everything right.

 Now that we’ve covered the scary parts about this super cute piercing, it’s time to get to the fun part: the jewelry.

-By far, the most popular jewelry seen in a Medusa is a lip stud.
+By far, the most popular jewelry seen in a Medusa is a lip piercing stud.
 A lip stud consists of a flat disc back, a barbell, and a bead or charm screwed to the front.
-You’ll want to opt for internally threaded jewelry to avoid snags or tears, and especially during healing, higher quality jewelry made from 14k gold or platinum will ensure that you avoid any skin irritation.
+You’ll want to opt for internally threaded jewelry to avoid snags or tears.

 Most Medusa piercings take either a 14G or 16G lip stud.
 When you choose the length of the lip stud’s barbell, make sure that the stud doesn’t extend too far or pinch too tightly.
 Jewelry that’s too small can embed in the skin, and larger jewelry might scrape against your gums and contribute to a receding gum line.

 Because the piercing is placed perpendicularly to the skin, changing your Medusa piercing jewelry isn’t as hard as some other piercings.